pyvista/pyvista/doc/getting-started/installation.rst

     pl.set_background('orange', all_renderers=False)
     pl.show()

-You're visualizations should now be showing directly in the jupyter frontend.
+Your visualizations should now be showing directly in the Jupyter frontend.

 Running with Sphinx-Gallery
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~